Battle of Cape Bon (1941): Analysis

-Toscano's decision to reverse course has never been fully explained and various possibilities have been suggested.
-He may have decided to turn back after realizing that he had been spotted by aircraft, as he did on 9 December.
-A course towards the Aegadian islands would have made more sense, instead of the north-westerly course ordered by Toscano.
+Toscano's decision to reverse course has never been fully explained.
+He might have decided to turn back after realising that he had been spotted by aircraft, as he did on 9 December.
+A course towards the Aegadian Islands would have made more sense, instead of the north-westerly course Toscano ordered.
 The course change was ordered more than 30 minutes after the cruisers had been spotted; Toscano may have wanted to mislead the reconnaissance aircraft about his real course, wait for it to leave and then turn again for Tripoli.
-He may have thought, from the aircraft noise, that torpedo bombers were coming and he wanted to get into waters farther away from the shore and from Italian minefields to gain freedom of manoeuvre.
+He might have thought, from the aircraft noise, that torpedo bombers were coming and he wanted to get into waters farther away from the shore and from Italian minefields for freedom of manoeuvre.
 Toscano ordered his gunners to stand by; he may have known that Allied destroyers were astern of his ships and he wanted to avoid presenting his stern to them because his aft turrets were obstructed by the fuel barrels.

 Casualties

-After a brief encounter with Isaac Sweers, Cigno rescued nearly 500 survivors; others reached the coast and another 145 men were later saved by Italian MAS boats (Motoscafo armato silurante, called motor torpedo boats by the British).
-The Italians suffered more than 900 men killed.
+After a brief encounter with Isaac Sweers, Cigno rescued nearly 500 survivors; others reached the coast and another 145 men were later saved by Italian MAS boats, Motoscafo armato silurante, motor torpedo boats to the British.
+Andrea Ghisotti in 2010 and Aldo Coccia in 1962 wrote that 817 men were killed in the action.